 Most foreign news organizations in mainland China rely heavily on Chinese nationals to navigate the country’s complex bureaucracy, flag important developments, and find people willing to be quoted in a foreign paper.
 But China bans its citizens from working as full-fledged journalists for these publications.
 Instead, they are only allowed to offer “assistance,” after they sign employment contracts with agencies affiliated with the Chinese foreign ministry, according to a set of regulations (link in Chinese) released by the ministry in 2008.
 In other words, news assistants in foreign organizations are officially employed by the Chinese government, much like Chinese staffers at foreign diplomatic missions.
 (The restrictions don’t apply to Chinese nationals based in Hong Kong.)

-“I consider myself a journalist, but my government does not.”
 “I consider myself a journalist, but my government does not,” says a Chinese news assistant who works for a Western media outlet based in Beijing.
 He asked not to be identified due to the sensitivity of the topic.

 The Chinese foreign ministry didn’t reply to queries for this story.